 - Funerals (specialist elective for Certificate)

-• Transition Through Change and Crisis
+- Transition Through Change & Crisis (specialist elective for Diploma)

 Ceremony and Celebration Module – Foundation Course